This Vegan Mozzarella Cheese is soft, fresh, creamy and delicious! It’s the perfect substitute to its dairy counterpart.

 In a medium sized bowl or container, fill it halfway with filtered water, a few pinches of salt, and 5-6 ice cubes (this will be the brine).
 Set aside.

-Drain cashews and discard water.
+Drain cashews and discard soaking water.
 Add the cashews, yogurt, soy milk, coconut oil, lemon juice, tapioca starch, garlic powder, nutritional yeast and salt to a high-powered blender or food processor.
 Blend/process on high for 1-2 minutes until completely smooth.
 Set aside.

-In a medium pot, add 1/2 cup water and warm over medium heat.
+In a medium pot, add 1/2 cup filtered water and warm over medium heat.
 When hot, whisk in the agar powder.
 Whisk well.
 The agar will start to appear gel-like after 3-4 minutes.
 When this happens, pour in the blended mixture.
 Stir in well.

 Stir often so it doesn’t stick or burn.
 Using a silicone spatula, scrape the sides and bottom as needed.
 The cheese will start to thicken up.
 When it becomes really stretchy and thick, remove from heat.
 This whole process should take about 5-6 minutes.